UnknownExceptions/IMDb-Widget/readme.txt

 == Description ==

-This is a simple plugin which gives you a widget to show your IMDb profile in your page.
+This is a simple plugin which gives you a widget to show your IMDb profile in your blog.
 It's very simple to use.
 You just have to put your IMDb user id.

 **Features include:**